zuazo/specinfra-backend-docker_compose/README.md

 - `:docker_wait`: Seconds to wait for containers to start (i.e., time to sleep before running the tests) (**recommended**).
 - `:backend`: `:docker_compose` or `:docker_compose_lxc` (for LXC execution driver).
 Always set it after all other options.

+Keep in mind that some CI environments may be somewhat slower than usual.
+So maybe you will need to increase the `:docker_wait` value to one or two minutes to allow more time for services to start.

 Some options used only by the `:docker_compose_lxc` backend:

 - `:sudo_options`: Sudo command argument list as string or as array.